Inboxen/Inboxen/README.md

 There are some differences however:
 * Our `master` is really Driessen's `develop`, we don't have an equivalent to Driessen's `master`
 * `deploy` is our only release branch
-* We don't tag releases (or "deploys" as we would call them)

 Commits on `deploy` **must** be signed with a GPG key.
 This is important for the future.